timberyard/spruce/README.md

 </rootElement>
 ```
 The template attribute names the vm that is being cloned to run the test on it, vmcount tells the test handler how many vms he is handling.

+The **vm*.py** files are the scripts being executed by the vms as specified in the config.
+The can contain everything from `print "foo"` through to complex algorithms etc.

 ###Start a testcase
 **Just this one command line:** ```sudo python spruce_test_handler.py -n=testname``` where you have to replace *testname* with the tests plain name / the name of the testfile without fileending.